jessetane/rpc-engine/readme.md

 ### `const rpc = new RpcEngine(opts)`
 * `opts` An optional `Object`.
 All key-value pairs are copied to the instance.

+### `throw new RpcEngine.Error('error message')`
+Throw an instance of this error during method handler execution when the intended audience is the remote caller.
+Alternatively `myExistingError.insecureRpc = true` can be set before rethrowing an existing error.
+Note that only `{ message, code, data }` properties of errors are actually passed to the transport.

 ## Methods

 ### `await rpc.call(method[, param1][, param2][, ...])`